merenlab/anvio/anvio/docs/programs/anvi-pan-genome.md

-This program implements pangenomics, and organizes genes found within a %(genomes-storage-db)s to create a %(pan-db)s.
+This program implements pangenomics analysis and organizes genes found within a %(genomes-storage-db)s to create a %(pan-db)s.

 Please first read [the pangenomics tutorial](http://merenlab.org/2016/11/08/pangenomics-v2) to have a better understanding of the steps that lead to the generation of a %(pan-db)s.

 ### Making sure your installation can do pangenomics

-You can always test if your computer has all the dependencies for a successful pangenomics analysis by running,
+You can always test if your computer has all the dependencies for a successful pangenomics analysis by running:

 {{ codestart }}
 anvi-self-test --suite pangenomics